 2. Openings in an app’s defenses erode trust between the creators and the users.
 Overall, flaws like this are common in mobile apps.
 Almost three-quarters of iOS and Android apps analyzed wouldn’t have passed a basic security test.

 Keep Your Business Secure

 Those holes pose a threat to businesses.
-Weak server-side controls, unsafe data storage, broken cryptography and other problems open the door for external attackers to scrape information.
+Weak server-side controls, unsafe data storage, broken cryptography, and other problems open the door for external attackers to scrape information.
 Potential customers might hesitate to do business with groups that suffered a data breach because of poor application development security.
-That’s assuming those groups can continue to operate after paying for repairs, paying the legal fees and other damages that come with a breach.
+That’s assuming those groups can continue to operate after paying for repairs, paying legal fees, and other damages that come with a breach.

 Customers are telling companies whose apps and other products they use to write more secure code before they’ve even faced an attack.
 In some cases, the pressure supplied by customers dwarfed the pressure provided by regulators and compliance auditors.
 This shows how application development security is becoming a means by which organizations can maintain trusting partnerships with their customers from the moment they begin doing business together, not just in the aftermath of a publicly disclosed problem.